Archdiocese of Vancouver: "Iron Duke" years

-The bishop of Nelson, Martin Michael Johnston, became Coadjutor Archbishop of Vancouver, in 1954, to assist Archbishop Duke during Duke's last 10 years of governance.
+The bishop of Nelson, Martin Michael Johnston, became Coadjutor Archbishop of Vancouver in 1954 to assist Archbishop Duke during Duke's last 10 years of governance.
 Bishop Johnston became Archbishop of Vancouver on 1964 and retired in 1969.
-During Archbishop Johnston's tenure, the Vicariate of Prince Rupert was elevated to Diocese of Prince George, in 1967.
+During Archbishop Johnston's tenure, the Vicariate of Prince Rupert was elevated to the Diocese of Prince George in 1967.

 Project Advance years

 Auxiliary Bishop James Carney became Archbishop of Vancouver in 1969.
 Carney became the first Vancouver-born bishop to be appointed to the archdiocese.
 During his tenure Carney saw the need to rebuild many of the parishes, schools and hospitals that were showing their age.
 Project Advance was introduced into the community that required the parishes to raise funds.
 These funds went back into the community to help rebuild their parishes & schools and also to build new facilities, like Archbishop Carney Regional Secondary School, which was built in the archbishop's honour after he died in 1990.

 It enjoyed a Papal visit from Pope John Paul II in August 1984.